gjlondon/import_madness/blog_post.md

 1. Split the list in half

-2. Call `merge_sort recursively until the list is split down to individual elements
+2. Call `merge_sort` recursively until the list is split down to individual elements

-3. Merge the sublists we're working on this stage into a single sorted sublist by interleaving the elements in sorted order
+3. Merge the sublists we're working on at this stage into a single sorted sublist by interleaving the elements in sorted order

-But since our rule says that we can't use functions, we need to replace the recursive function calls with `import`.
+But since our rule says that we can't use functions, we need to replace this recursive function with `import`.

 That means replacing this: